swgriffith/ramblings/content/posts/newblog.md

 pacman -S hugo
 ```

-from there I just followed the quick start from the Hugo site [here](https://gohugo.io/getting-started/quick-start/) to get started.
+...and from there I just followed the quick start from the Hugo site [here](https://gohugo.io/getting-started/quick-start/) to get started.
 I also browsed the themes and landed on this [Dream Plus](https://github.com/UtkarshVerma/hugo-dream-plus) theme, which I found pretty nice.
 I may swap later.

 Honstly....still getting comfortable with Hugo and this theme, so may chance out later, but its a solid start.